AdaCore/spark2014/docs/lrm/source/tasks-and-synchronization.rst

 12. The end of a task body shall not be reachable.
 [This follows from from Ravenscar's No_Task_Termination restriction.]

-13. A nonvolatile function shall not contain a delay statement, a call to Suspend_Until_True, a call a protected entry, a call a volatile function, or a call (directly or via dispatching) a subprogram which contains such a construct.

-14. The following language-defined functions are defined to be volatile functions:
+13. A nonvolatile function shall not be potentially blocking.
+    [Strictly speaking this rule is already implied by other rules of |SPARK|, notably the rule that a nonvolatile function cannot depend on a volatile input.]
+    [A dispatching call which statically denotes a primitive subprogram of a tagged type T is a potentially blocking operation if the corresponding primitive operation of any descendant of T is potentially blocking.]

+14. The package Ada.Task_Identification declares a synchronized external state abstraction named Tasking_State.
+The Async_Readers and Async_Writers aspects of this state abstraction are True, and its Effective_Reads and Effective_Writes aspects are false.
+    For each of the the following language-defined functions, the Volatile_Function aspect of the function is defined to be True and the Global aspect of the function specifies that the Tasking_State state abstraction is referenced as an In_Out global.

   * Ada.Real_Time.Clock